 Trump to the Moon

 Say what you like about Donald Trump, he does seem to really like space.
 Whatever his motivations, I happen to agree with his ideology.
 Weird, right?
 The space program is crucial to our species’ survival (that’s not hyperbole, it’s just true) so if he’s serious about investing in it I’m all in favour.
 On the 11th of December, Trump announced that he wanted America to return to the moon with a mind for using it as a base to launch missions toward Mars and explore the rest of the solar system.
-He hasn’t given any specific deadlines for NASA, nor has he announced any additional funding he will be supplying for the target, but the sentiment is apparently there.
+He hasn’t given any specific deadlines for NASA, nor has he announced any additional funding he will be supplying, but the sentiment is apparently there.
 At this point, I’ll take anything I can get.

 Science provides hope even in hopeless places...